ejm714/scipy_proceedings/papers/emily_dorne/main.md

 - [ ] TODO: add justification for the above

 We find that CyFi can detect 48% of non-blooms with 63% accuracy.
 Being able to detect places not likely to contain blooms enables ground sampling staff to de-prioritize those areas and better allocate limited resources.
 We find that CyFi can detect 81% of blooms with 70% accuracy.
-These are sampling points where ground sampling should be prioritize as there may be negative public health impacts and more precise toxin analysis is needed.
+These are sampling points where ground sampling should be prioritized as there may be negative public health impacts and more precise toxin analysis is needed.
 Lastly, we find that CyFi can detect 53% of severe bloom cases with 71% accuracy.
 These are places where negative health impacts are likely to be most severe so they should be prioritized for public health action (e.g., issuing advisories).
 In the most severe cases, additional visual inspection of the satellite imagery may be sufficient to issue an advisory without additional sampling.

 Performance can vary based on bloom severity as well as location and other attributes, meaning overall numbers like the above are relatively dependent upon the distribution in the evaluation set.

 We therefore provide an apples-to-apples comparison with one of the leading tools for cyanobacteria estimation from satellite imagery, CyAN, as a more objective benchmark of performance.
-In lookign up correpsponding CyAN estimates for the evaluation set, we find that over half of the points in the evaluation set were identified as "land" due to the coarse resolution of Sentinel-3 imagery.
+In looking up corresponding CyAN estimates for the evaluation set, we find that over half of the points in the evaluation set were identified as "land" due to the coarse resolution of Sentinel-3 imagery.
 An additional 18% of points had "no data" likely due to clouds or bad imagery.
 CyAN produced an estimate for 30% (756) points in the evaluation set described in @fig:eval_data.

 Using a cutoff of 10,000 per @doi:10.1016/j.scitotenv.2021.145462, we find CyFi has a presence/absence accuracy of 72% compared to 66% for CyAN.
 The improved accuracy is largely due to a higher correct classification of true positive cases (blooms).